 Admission Price: $20 for adults, $10 for children

-Transportation: Ferries and buses will run to and from Dockyard but will have reduced services.
-If you plan on taking the ferry to the game, the Blue Route runs between Hamilton the Royal Naval Dockard and makes stops at Watford Bridge (if you catch the ferry to Watford Bridge it is only a short walk to Somerset Cricket Club, see map below).
-If you plan on catching the bus to the game, the #7 and #8 buses run between Hamilton and the Royal Naval Dockyard – there are bus stops directly outside Somerset Cricket Club.
-Cash is not accepted on ferries or buses, so make sure to have a transportation pass, ticket or token in advance.
+Transportation: Ferries and buses will run to and from Hamilton and St. George’s but will have reduced services.
+If you plan on taking the ferry to the game, the Orange Route runs between the Royal Naval Dockard and St. George’s but you might have to take the Blue Route from Hamilton to Dockyard first.
+If you plan on catching the bus to the game, the #10 and #11 buses run between Hamilton and St. George’s – there are bus stops at Mullet Bay Park and opposite the entrance to Wellington Slip Road.
+Cash is not accepted on ferries or buses, so make sure to have a transportation pass, ticket or token or correct change in advance.
 Tickets, tokens and passes can be purchased at the ferry and bus terminals, Visitor Information Centres, post offices and hotels and guest houses.

-What you’re Allowed to Bring to the Game: There are obviously no weapons allowed at Cup Match and that includes knives (if you plan to enjoy cut fruit while watching Cup Match, make sure you cut it up in advance as even the smallest of knives will be confiscated at the entrance gates).
-There is an alcohol ban as well, since alcohol and other refreshments are available for purchase by local vendors within the Club grounds.
-You are permitted to bring homemade Rum Swizzle (for tradition’s sake!) but it must be contained within a clear bottle.
+What you’re Allowed to Bring to the Game: Weapons are obviously not allowed at Cup Match and that includes knives (if you plan to enjoy cut fruit while watching Cup Match, make sure you cut it up in advance as even the smallest of knives will be confiscated at the entrance gates).
+There is an alcohol ban as well since alcohol and other refreshments are available for purchase by local vendors within the Club grounds.
+You are permitted to bring homemade Rum Swizzle (for tradition’s sake!) but it must be contained within a clear plastic or glass bottle.

-How to Enjoy the Game from Home: If you’re old-school or driving around in your car, tun into VSB Radio to listen to radio commentary of the game.
-If you prefer to enjoy the game from the comfort of your own couch, turn on ZBM to watch TV coverage of the 2018 Cup Match.
+How to Enjoy the Game from Home: If you’re old-school or driving around in your car while the game is being played, tun into Hot 107.5 FM to listen to radio commentary of the game.
+If you prefer to enjoy the game from the comfort of your own couch, tune into One channel 99 and 517 and Wow channel 103 to watch TV coverage of the 2019 Cup Match.